Large deviations for systems with non-uniform structure: Definitions

 \subsection{Specification}

-We define the specification properties that appear in this paper, and the relationships between them.
-In \cite{CT}, we introduced the following definitions. \begin{definition} Given a shift space $X$ and its language $\LLL$, consider a subset $\GGG \subset \LLL$.
-Fix $\tau\in \NN$; any of the following conditions defines a \emph{specification property on $\GGG$} with gap size $\tau$. \begin{description} \item[(W)] For all $m\in \NN$ and $w^1,\dots,w^m\in \GGG$, there exist $v^1,\dots,v^{m-1}\in \LLL$ such that $x := w^1 v^1 w^2 v^2 \cdots v^{m-1} w^m \in \LLL$ and $|v^i| \leq \tau$ for all $i$. \item[(S)] Condition (W) holds, and in addition, the connecting words $v^i$ can all be chosen to have length exactly $\tau$. \end{description} In the case $\GGG = \LLL$, these definitions are equivalent to the well known weak specification, respectively specification, property of the shift. \end{definition} In this paper, we also consider the following specification properties. \begin{definition} Given a shift space $X$ and its language $\LLL$, consider a subset $\GGG \subset \LLL$, we say that $\GGG$ has \emph{(W)-specification with good concatenations}, or simply \emph{(gcW)-specification} if for all $m\in \NN$ and $w^1,\dots,w^m\in \GGG$, there exist $v^1,\dots,v^{m-1}\in \LLL$ such that \begin{enumerate} \item $|v^i|\leq\tau$ for all $i$, and \item $w^i v^i \cdots v^{j-1} w^j \in \GGG$ for every $1\leq i < j \leq m$. \end{enumerate} \end{definition} The meaning of (gcW)-specification is essentially that words in $\GGG$ can always be glued together to give new words in $\GGG$. \begin{definition} Given a shift space $X$ and its language $\LLL$, consider a subset $\GGG \subset \LLL$.
-We say that $\GGG$ has \emph{specification with transition time $0$}, or (0)-specification, if for all $u, w \in \GGG$, we have $uw\in \GGG$.
-We may also refer to (0)-specification as the \emph{free concatenation} property. \end{definition}
+We define the specification properties that appear in this paper, and the relationships between them. \begin{definition} Given a shift space $X$ and its language $\LLL$, consider a subset $\GGG \subset \LLL$.
+Given $\tau\in \NN$, we say that $\GGG$ has \emph{(W)-specification with gap length $\tau$} if for every $v,w\in \GGG$ there is $u\in \LLL$ such that $vuw\in \GGG$ and $|u|\leq \tau$. \end{definition} In the case $\GGG = \LLL$, this is equivalent to the well-known weak specification property for the shift.
+If the gluing word $u$ can always be taken to have length exactly $\tau$, we say that $\GGG$ has (S)-specification.
+An important special case, which corresponds to specification with gap length $0$, is the following. \begin{definition} We say that $\GGG\subset \LLL$ has the \emph{free concatenation} property if for all $u, w \in \GGG$, we have $uw\in \GGG$. \end{definition}

-It is clear from the definitions that (0)-specification implies (gcW)-specification, and that (gcW)-specification implies (W)-specification.
-The advantage of (0)-specification is that it is a simple criterion, which can be verified easily for natural collections $\GGG$ associated with $\beta$-shifts, $S$-gap shifts, and more general coded systems.
+\begin{remark} The definition of specification on $\GGG$, rather than on all of $\LLL$, was introduced by the first two authors in \cite{CT}.
+The definition above has an important difference from the (W)-specification property in \cite{CT}.
+There, we made the weaker requirement that a finite collection of words $w^1, \dots w^n \in \GGG$ can be glued to form a word in $\LLL$; that is, there exist words $u^1, \ldots, u^{m-1} $ with length at most $\tau$ such that $w^1u^1w^2u^2 \cdots u^{m-1}u^m \in \LLL$.
+We require the stronger property of Definition \ref{def:spec} for the arguments in \S\ref{free:concat}, which allow us to replace $\GGG$ with a collection $\FFF$ having the free concatenation property; this is necessary for our construction of horseshoes.
+The stronger property is natural in the symbolic setting, and is satisfied for all our motivating examples. \end{remark}